duff/duff.github.com/source/_posts/2012-10-23-pimping-skitch.markdown

 up with:

 <!-- more -->
-First, a [Keyboard Maestro](http://www.keyboardmaestro.com/main/) macro that's only available when Skitch is the activated application.
+I'm still using Skitch to take the screenshot and edit the image.
+Then I trigger a [Keyboard Maestro](http://www.keyboardmaestro.com/main/) macro that's only available when Skitch is the activated application.
 Here's what it looks like:

 ![SkitchKeyboardMaestro](/files/skitch_keyboard_maestro.png)